 The St. Clair Catholic District School Board is investing in Indigenous student achievement and promoting greater awareness among all students of Indigenous histories, cultures, and perspectives.

-In collaboration with the First Nation, Metis, and Inuit communities, the St. Clair Catholic District School Board is seeking to enhance board and local community education partnerships to better serve Indigenous students attending schools across the St. Clair Catholic District School Board through education service agreements, the Anishinabek Education System, and through the Voluntary, Confidential, Self Identification processes.
+In collaboration with the First Nations, Metis, and Inuit communities, the St. Clair Catholic District School Board is seeking to enhance board and local community education partnerships to better serve Indigenous students attending schools across the St. Clair Catholic District School Board through education service agreements, the Anishinabek Education System, and through the Voluntary, Confidential, Self Identification processes.

 For more information about First Nations, Métis and Inuit Self-Identification, click on the following brochure

-For more information about Indigenous Education across St. Clair Catholic District School Board, click on the following brochure
+For more information about Indigenous Education across the St. Clair Catholic District School Board, click on the following brochure